Callumk7/mord-client/tasks/tracking-changes/11-add-navigation-link.md

 - Make sure the link is accessible from relevant pages
 - Consider adding an icon (e.g., TrendingUp from lucide-react)
 - Ensure active state styling works with your theme

+## Implementation
+Added a "Progress" navigation link to the main header component:
+- Location: `src/components/header.tsx`
+- Positioned between "Timeline" and "Admin" in the main navigation
+- Includes TrendingUp icon from lucide-react for visual clarity
+- Uses the same styling pattern as other navigation items
+- Links to `/$campaignId/progress` route
+- Active state will be handled automatically by TanStack Router